 However, some of the teacher-directed activities (often presented on the second and third days of the week) use more novel methods of learning along with occasional games.
 They include activities such as putting words into word families, playing a concentration game to match syllables of words, and making up riddles about the spelling words for others to guess.
 Many of the activities rely on having two or more students, so some of them won't be usable for students working alone.
 There are also two pages in the appendices of each teacher manual with a list of games to play under the headings "Individual Games" and "Group Games."
 The group games offer fun activities, but the individual games just offer learning methods for different learning modalities, such as cutting letters from magazines to create the spelling words, using Scrabble® tiles to spell words, and outlining spelling words with different colors of crayons.

 In the student books, four pages for each lesson provide written exercises.
-You can also use the books titled Spelling Practice Sheets that are available for each course.
+You can also use the books titled Spelling Practice Sheets that are available for the first three courses.
 These books have each week’s spelling words on the left of a page with either two or three columns to the right of the words.
 The other columns provide lines for practicing writing each word.

 The first two courses also have an optional Supplemental Workbook, and these have their own answer key books.
 These workbooks have two pages for each lesson.
 They might be particularly useful to homeschooling parents who don't find many of the teacher-directed activities in the teacher manual practical for their situation.
 While the primary lessons need to be taught, the Supplemental Workbooks can usually be completed by students working independently.